cram2/pycram/doc/source/installation.rst

 Installation
 ============

-The setup of PyCRAM can be differentiated in four steps:
+The setup of PyCRAM can be divided in four steps:
  * Install ROS
  * Installing Dependencies
  * Cloning the PyCRAM repo